DavideLAbbate/EarthSignals-GDLET-News-module/README.md

 Behavior:
 - Claude interprets `country` and `event_type`
 - the backend merges those interpreted codes with the explicit structured filters
-- all resulting filters are applied in a single BigQuery query
+- all resulting filters are applied in a single PostgreSQL query against `gdelt_events`

 ##### Validation rules